 Missouri courts can subject persons on DOC Supervision to various probation search conditions depending on the nature of the crime committed and other factors.
 The court may require an offender to submit to any search at any time by a DOC officer.
 Under this condition, the officer doesn’t require reasonable suspicion or probable cause to conduct the search.

 A person on probation or parole in Missouri can be subjected to a warrantless search on the basis of reasonable suspicion.
 In this case, an officer can perform a reasonable search on the offender at reasonable times.
 The officer must reasonably believe that the offender may have committed a crime or is in possession of contraband.

 Drug or weapon search condition

 In most cases, this probation condition applies to persons convicted of drug-related crimes.
-Under this condition, a probation or parole officer in Missouri is required to conduct a search on a person, their possessions, car, or home if the officer reasonably suspects that the probationer or parolee is in possession of drugs or weapons.
+Under this condition, a DOC officer in Missouri is required to conduct a search on a person, their possessions, car, or home if the officer reasonably suspects that the probationer or parolee is in possession of drugs or weapons.
 This condition only allows officers to search for drugs or weapons, not evidence of other crimes.

 Reasonable suspicion to conduct a search on a probationer in Missouri may arise from:

 - An informant tipping the DOC officer that a probationer or parolee is in possession of contraband, has committed a crime or has violated probation conditions.